-Students pursuing a degree in Chemistry have the option to study abroad for a semester.
+Students pursuing a degree in chemistry have the option to study abroad for a semester.
 Any student interested in studying abroad should meet with his/her faculty advisor before the sophomore year in order to plan a curriculum so that the student may complete his/her studies in four years.
-An appointment with the college's Office of International and Off-Campus Programs is also required.
+An appointment with the college's Center for Global Engagement is also required.
 The student must receive approval from the chair of chemistry in order for courses taken abroad to count toward requirements for the major.